General information

 At least 7 weeks before the Oral Defence

-- Student and supervisor(s) are to review the program guidelines (to ensure that all required courses and milestones are complete) as well as the GSPA PhD Thesis Examination Regulations.
-The student should ensure their thesis conforms to the required guidelines.
+1. Student and supervisor(s) review the program guidelines to ensure that all degree requirements are met.
+The GSPA PhD Thesis Examination Regulations must also be reviewed by student and supervisor(s).
+The student should ensure the thesis conforms to the required guidelines.

-- The student and supervisor will select a time and date as well as a teleconferencing platform and/or location (if required).
-The supervisor books the room, confirms audio-visual equipment (if required), and informs the Graduate Coordinator.
-It is the supervisor's responsibility to ensure all electronic equipment is functioning properly prior to the defence and have a back-up plan should the connection fail.
+3. Student and supervisor will select a time, date, and teleconferencing platform/location as required.
+For in person/hybrid defences, the supervisor books a room, confirms audio-visual equipment (if required), and informs the Graduate Coordinator.
+For remote/hybrid defences using a teleconferencing platform other than Teams, the supervisor must create the defence meeting.
+It is also the supervisor's responsibility to ensure all electronic equipment is functioning prior to the defence and have a back-up plan should the connection fail.

-- At no point should the student communicate with the EE before the defence.
-Once the date of the defence is set, all communication with the EE regarding the defence/thesis must go through the Math Graduate Office (MGO).
-If the EE is attending the defence in person, the department and/or the supervisor may communicate with the EE to make other arrangements not related to the defence (e.g. organizing a research talk).
+• At no point should the student communicate with the EE before the defence.
+Once the date of the defence is set, all communication with the EE will go through the Math Graduate Office (MGO).
+If the EE is attending in person, the department/supervisor may communicate with the EE to make arrangements not related to the defence (e.g. organizing a research talk).
 There must be no discussion of the student or their thesis.

-- MGO will provide the EE with basic information on travel expenses but the EE is to make their own travel arrangements.
-Each unit has a budget for reimbursements.
-The EE is reimbursed according to Policy 31: Travel and the Guidelines for Expenses.
+• MGO sends EEs attending in person basic information on travel expenses, however EEs make their own travel arrangements.
+The department is responsible for reimbursing the EE according to Policy 31 and the Guidelines for Expenses.
 Please contact the unit finance officer for more details.

-- *NEW* Submit the Notice of PhD Thesis Submission for Display and Oral Defence form.
-The supervisor and student are to complete and submit form to their Graduate Coordinator with a copy of the EE approval email and defence information.
+4. Submit the Notice of PhD Thesis Submission for Display and Oral Defence form.
+The supervisor and student are to complete and submit form to their Graduate Coordinator with a copy of the approved EE request form and defence information.

 At least 5 weeks prior to defence